Fathom (AI Meeting Notes) Alternatives

 Migration steps

-1. Install Krisp desktop app on Windows or macOS.
+1. Install Krisp desktop app on Windows or macOS, sign into the 7-day trial.

-2. Configure Krisp as the audio device in your calling apps.
+2. Set Krisp as the audio device in Zoom, Meet, Teams, Slack.

-3. Enable AI Meeting Notes in Krisp settings.
+3. Enable AI Meeting Notes in settings and verify capture on a test call.

-4. Cancel Fathom and any separate noise-cancellation tool.
+4. Cancel Fathom Premium and any standalone noise-cancellation tool once Krisp Core covers both jobs.

-Not for: Krisp is the wrong fit for users who do not need noise cancellation and want the most mature meeting library; Fathom or Granola fit those better.
+Not for: Krisp is the wrong fit for teams who do not want noise cancellation and want the deepest team meeting library; Fathom or Granola fit those better.

 Paid plans from $16.00/mo